LiveGTech/apt/README.md

 $ sudo apt update
 ```

+You should then be able to `apt install` any packages in this repo.
+Try installing `liveg-hello` and running `liveg-hello` to see if the LiveG APT Repository has been added correctly.

 ## Updating this repo's metadata
 To update the metadata for this repo, you will need the GPG keychain for `hi@liveg.tech`.
 With this keychain, run: